hailuhr/spotter/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Spotter

-Things you may want to cover:
+This project shows the get and post response cycles

 * Ruby version